ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 Move to the "Calculations" view.

-- Here choose the parameter for the combination of parameters of the traffic you saved, and the iteration number.
+- Here choose the combination of parameters of the traffic you saved, don't forget the iteration number.
-- Click on "Calculate" and the GUI will take those 2 .pcap files and do the calculations.
+- Click on "Calculate" and the GUI will take the 2 .pcap files (UE and Core) and do the calculations.
+Only the first 10,000 packets from each pcap will be used for the calculations.

 On screen you will see the average values for all the key metrics.
+It takes a few minutes!!.

-Besides, for each metric, a file with all the values (for each packet) will also be generated for future plotting.
-Only the first 10,000 packets from each pcap will be used for the calculations.
+Besides, for each metric, a file with all the values (for each packet) will also be generated for future plotting, and save in your local directory.

 <img src="calculations_view.png" alt="calculate" width="600"/>

 ## View Iteration Plots:

  Check the "Iteration Plots" view.
-This view is useful if you generated more than one iteration.
+This view is useful if you generated traffic more than once, more than 1 iteration.
 Here you can see the differences between each iteration.

 - Choose the parameters again to see the results of your generated traffic.
-- In the "metric" box you can choose between: latency, packet loss, inter arrival time, all metrics and a comparation for sending and receiving throughput.
+- In the "metric" box you can choose between: latency, packet loss, inter arrival time, all metrics and a comparison between sending and receiving throughput.

 <img src="iterations_plot_view.png" alt="iterations" width="600"/>